This content is intended for the public covered by the exceptions of the Charter of the French language and its regulations.

 • Université Laval

 After beginning her career as a professor at Université Laval.
 Ms. Bouchard worked in the private sector, where she held various positions at companies including Gartner, Montréal International and Fujitsu Canada/DMR.
 Her duties have included serving as a chief executive officer, executive coach, strategist, architect and advisor on corporate governance and information technology governance.
-Ms. Bouchard has also been vice-principal of the Longueuil campus and, vice-principal of information technology at the Université de Sherbrooke, an associate professor in the Faculty of Business Administration at Université Laval as well as deputy minister for the Direction générale des services à l’organisation of the Quebec Justice Department.
+Ms. Bouchard has also been vice-principal of the Longueil campus and, vice-principal of information technology at the Université de Sherbrooke, deputy minister for the Direction générale des services à l’organisation of the Quebec Justice Department and vice rector of human resources at Université Laval.
 She currently holds a seat on the board of directors of Aéroport de Québec and on the integrated risk management committee of the Fonds de solidarité FTQ.

 • Denis Chamberland – Chair of the Business Practices Committee